Skip to main content

 One thing I did like about the crew is that they were resourceful when they needed to be.
 When their ship gets wrecked on a remote island, they use the wreckage of one of their ancestor’s ships to fix up their boat, and they did all that while Moana got a pep talk from Maui.
 What the crew did for Moana was really nice, and may be the best scene in the movie for me.

 The animation is great, as usual.
 The music is okay as well.
 I think “Get Lost” and “Beyond” were the best songs in the movie.
-Maui gets a song where he gives a pep talk to Moana which is decent.
+Maui gets a song where he gives a pep talk to Moana which is kind of catchy.

 I also enjoyed the relationship between Moana and her little sister Simea.
 That was one of the best things about the film, and their interactions were sweet and heartwarming.
 Simea is probably the best side character they added for this movie.